-Being swamped by paperwork of all types and kinds is a common problem these days.
+Being overwhelmed by paper clutter of all types and kinds is a common problem these days.
 Here is a simple, straightforward 5 -step way of organizing paperwork easily.

 Walk-in through your door and what greets you is paper – a pile of mail, mostly junk, flyers, newspapers, and not to forget, bills, receipts, statements.
 The list just goes on and on.
 Even in the electronic age, papers seem to be everywhere, especially in our homes.
 Although paperwork does have a way of creeping upon us, it is easy and possible to deal with it efficiently and painlessly.

 - The Best Way to Organize Your Home Office

 - How to Organize Mail And Help With Paper Clutter